 Email and IM are the two most distracting things for a trainee, and can ultimately disrupt the flow of the class.
 To ensure trainees are making the most out of the training sessions, I always recommend shutting these off completely.

-The past two years of training have been challenging, yet significantly rewarding.
-The points mentioned above aren’t an exhaustive list of what I’ve learned in the past couple years, as that could fill a book, but they’re a couple of the most important tips and tricks I’ve picked up.
+A: The past two years of training have been challenging, yet significantly rewarding.
+The points mentioned above aren’t an exhaustive list of what I’ve learned in the past couple years, as that could fill a book, but they’re a few of the most important tips and tricks I’ve picked up.
 Continually looking for ways to improve and practice your own training skills will ensure you are only getting better.

 We all know that change is hard, especially when you must learn a new process or system like an ERP, as part of your role.
 I’m grateful to be able to provide the support required as a Lead Trainer to make this transition as easy as possible and I hope that the tips provided today will help others on the same journey.